QuentinRa/blog.quentinra.dev/programming-languages/high-level/python/index.md

 <div class="row row-cols-md-2"><div>

-Similarily to control-flow structure, you can use `pass` for empty functions.
+Similarly to control-flow structures, you can use `pass` for empty functions.
 Functions can access outer-scope variables.

 ```python
 def my_function():